 Evaluation and assessment of teaching and service delivery will incorporate a differentiated approach using the Educators' Performance Plan.
-Each professional will qualify in one of two (2) categories as listed below:
+Each professional will qualify in one of two (2) categories as listed below.
+Additionally, within category 2, differentiated options are available for employees in good standing and not in the first year of employment with the District.

-Category A
+Category 1: Temporary Non-Tenured Professional Employee

-1. Temporary Professional Employee
+The formal observation cycle for a temporary non-tenured professional employee will be as follows:

-The formal observation cycle for a temporary professional employee will be as follows:
+- Four (4) formal observations per year in the first calendar year of employment - Three (3) formal observations in the second calendar year of employment - Two (2) formal observations in the third calendar year of employment - Annual Student Learning Objective (SLO) as appropriate - At least one in-depth observation of two consecutive lessons is encouraged (2 observations) - Regular walk-through observations - Mid-year and end-of-year summative conference with ratings

-- Four (4) formal observations per year in the first calendar year of employment.
-In the second calendar year of employment, three (3) formal observations.
-In the third calendar year of employment, two (2) formal observations - Annual Student Learning Objective (SLO) as appropriate - At least one in-depth observation - Regular walk-through observations - Mid-year and end-of-year summative conference with ratings
+Category 2: Permanent Tenured Professional Employee

-2. Permanent Professional Employee
+The formal observation cycle for a permanent tenure professional employee will be as follows for employees in good standing, employees identified to be in need of assistance, and tenured employees in the first year of employment with the District:

-The formal observation cycle for a permanent professional employee will be as follows:
+- Two (2) formal observations per year.
+Any employee deemed to be in need of assistance and/or on a Performance Plan, the observation frequency/quantity will be determined by degree of need. - Annual Student Learning Objective (SLO) as appropriate - In-depth observation at the discretion of the Supervisor/Administrator(s) - Regular walk-through observations

-- Two (2) formal observations per year - Annual Student Learning Objective (SLO) as appropriate - In-depth observation at the discretion of the Supervisor/Administrator(s) - Regular walk-through observations - End-of-Year summative conference with final rating
+End-of-Year summative conference with final rating